Spinoza: Complete Works

 Rating : 4/5 (29 Downloads)

-Download or read book Spinoza: The Complete Works written by Baruch Spinoza and published by Hackett Publishing.
+Download or read book Spinoza: Complete Works written by Baruch Spinoza and published by Hackett Publishing.
 This book was released on 2002-11-01 with total page 992 pages.
 Available in PDF, EPUB and Kindle.
 Book excerpt: The only complete edition in English of Baruch Spinoza's works, this volume features Samuel Shirley’s preeminent translations, distinguished at once by the lucidity and fluency with which they convey the flavor and meaning of Spinoza’s original texts.
 Michael L. Morgan provides a general introduction that places Spinoza in Western philosophy and culture and sketches the philosophical, scientific, religious, moral and political dimensions of Spinoza’s thought.
 Morgan’s brief introductions to each work give a succinct historical, biographical, and philosophical overview.
 A chronology and index are included.

-Spinoza: The Complete Works Related Books
+Spinoza: Complete Works Related Books

-Spinoza: The Complete Works
+Spinoza: Complete Works

 Language: en